steppi/steppi.github.io/_posts/2021-09-01-fermi-dirac.md

 on the basics for those already familiar with the subject and likewise for the sections on statisical machine learning.
 This was unfortunately difficult to avoid because my goal is that this post be accessible to people from both audiences.
+Feel free to skim or skip through any passages that appear tedious to you.

 ### Review of Fermi-Dirac Statistics
 First let's give a brief introduction to the basics of [Fermi-Dirac statistics](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics).
 I'll